Pepperidge Farm Bread Route Distributorship For Sale – Claremont, New Hampshire

 Pepperidge Farm offers an allowance for stale and damaged product.
 HUGE!

 Yes, as an independent distributor you sign a contract to represent Pepperidge Farm.
 The contract is to protect both the company and its distributors.

 Why is the distributor selling?

-Owner is retiring.
+Owner is relocating.